csnate/asswarp/README.md

 Automatic Scoring System With A Raspberry Pi

 We connected 2 vibration sensors to the underside of the goals of a Tornado foosball table, sent the signals with pull down resistors (1 M) to a MCP3002 Analog to Digital Converter (ADC), then sent those signals to the SPI interface of a Raspberry Pi.
 The code to read signals from the ADC for the Raspberry Pi is contained in the "controller" folder.

 When a goal is scored, a request is made to a Node JS server, which then displays the current teams' score using Jade.
-The code for the Node server and the Jade template is in the "node" fodler.
+The code for the Node server and the Jade template is in the "node" folder.

+This project was done for the comScore Hackathon 2014.
+See the results [here](https://www.youtube.com/watch?v=mbUwKmpivMs).

 High Level Overview
 --------------